nginxinc/nginx-amplify-doc/content/install-manage-nginx-agent/installing-agent.md

 tags: ["docs"]
 ---

-To use NGINX Amplify to monitor your infrastructure, you need to install NGINX Agent on each system that has to be checked.
+To use NGINX Amplify to monitor your infrastructure, you need to install NGINX Agent on each system you wish to monitor.

 ## Prerequisites

-- NGINX installed.
-Once installed, ensure it is running.
+- NGINX installed and running.
 If you don't have it installed already, follow these steps to install [NGINX](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/)
 - A [supported operating system and architecture](../technical-specifications/#supported-distributions)
 - `root` privilege